A blurred image of people in the street

 1. Be a member of Division of Forensic Psychology (DFP) and

-3. Be registered at a UK institution on a postgraduate course related to Forensic Psychology (including a Stage 2 accredited course) or have graduated within the last year
+3. Be registered at a UK institution on a postgraduate course related to Forensic Psychology (including a Stage 2 accredited course) or have graduated within the last two years

 Assessment criteria